-With distributed execution (also known as the EDA Data Adapter or SUFFIX=EDA), you can access all data sources accessible to an EDA server.
+With distributed execution (also known as the iWay Data Adapter or SUFFIX=EDA), you can access all data sources accessible to a server.
 Your Master and Access Files tell FOCUS where to find the data.

-The EDA Data Adapter provides two advantages:
+The iWay Data Adapter provides two advantages: